CohanR/fMRI_Granger_Causality_Remy/README.md

 The primary tool for determining Granger causality is the F-test.
 The null hypothesis for this test is that the coefficients of the lagged values of X are zero (i.e., X does not Granger-cause Y).
 If the null hypothesis is rejected, it provides evidence in favor of Granger causality.

+The differentiation between "Granger-causes" and "causes" is crucial in time series analysis, especially when discussing Granger causality.
+Here's why:

+    Traditional causality in scientific experiments often involves manipulating one variable to observe a change in another variable.
+For example, if increasing the dose of a drug results in improved health outcomes, we might conclude that the drug "causes" the health improvement.
+    Granger causality doesn't deal with this type of cause-and-effect relationship.
+Instead, it asks: does knowing the past of one time series (X) help predict another time series (Y) better than just knowing the past of Y itself?
+If the answer is yes, then X is said to "Granger-cause" Y. It's purely a predictive relationship based on time-lagged information.
+    The term "Granger-causality" is designed to prevent confusion.
+Saying that X "causes" Y might lead someone to believe there's a direct, mechanistic relationship when, in fact, all that's been identified is a time-lagged predictive relationship.Traditional causality has deep philosophical implications about the nature of cause and effect.
+Granger causality doesn't engage with these philosophical questions; it's purely a statistical measure.

 ## Description of the Code: